photoprism/photoprism-docs/docs/developer-guide/technologies/golang.md

 We have chosen Go because of its simplicity and performance.
-On top, it enables us to build a single binary for [[distribution]].
+On top, it enables us to build a single binary for distribution.

 ## Learning ##
 - https://golang.org/doc/code.html - how to write Go code